 Luckily the bird was still there on the Saturday of the annual bird festival, which meant there was a shuttle that took us relatively close to the ptarmigan's location.
-Still there was a bit of a slow, achy walk, but I had my stool, so I could sit and rest every once in a while and we finally did make it to what they call Pippit Point, and were rewarded with good looks at first, and then, after it flew a few hundred yards north, even better looks.
+Still there was a bit of a slow, achy walk, but I had my stool, so I could sit and rest every once in a while and when we finally did make it to what they call Pippit Point, we were rewarded with good looks at first, and then, after it flew a few hundred yards north, even better looks later on.
 A big crowd of birders from all over southern Ontario also showed up to see this rare visitor.

 First Robin Babies of the year: